maxiguillermo1/Lab-assignment-4---Decorator-/readme.md

-# CECS 342 Lab Assignment 4 - Decorators
+# CECS 342 - Lab Assignment 4

-## Objective
-Learn and implement decorators in Python to extend the functionality of functions at runtime without modifying the original function code.
-This lab will focus on applying decorators to add authorization checks to functions.

 ## Due Date

-Monday, April 1
+- **Sunday, March 31**

 ## Total Points
-20 points

-## Background
-A decorator in Python is a function that takes another function and extends its behavior without explicitly modifying it.
-Decorators allow for the dynamic alteration of the functionality of your functions or methods.
-This lab introduces the concept of decorators and their application in implementing authorization checks in a DRY (Don't Repeat Yourself) manner.

-## Task Description

-### Problem 1: Implement Authorization Checks using Decorators (10 Points)
-You are provided with several functions, each performing separate tasks.
-Your job is to add authorization checks to these functions in an efficient way that avoids redundancy and adheres to the DRY principle.

-## Instructions

-### Step 1: Understanding Decorators
-- Familiarize yourself with the basic concept of decorators as shown in the introductory example.
-Understand how decorators can wrap a function to modify its behavior.
-- Notice how the `@decorator` syntax simplifies the application of decorators.

-### Step 2: Implement the Authorization Decorator
-- Create a decorator that checks for authorization before executing the function it decorates.
-- The decorator should only allow the function to run if `is_authorized()` returns `True`.
-Otherwise, it should return a message indicating the lack of authorization.
-- Apply this decorator to the provided functions (`do_A`, `do_B`, `do_C`) to enforce authorization checks.

-### Step 3: Apply the Decorator
-- Modify the provided functions to use your authorization decorator, ensuring that each function adheres to the authorization requirement.

-### Step 4: Testing
-- Test your implementation to ensure that the authorization checks are working as expected.
-Functions should only execute if authorized, and an appropriate message should be returned if not authorized.

-## Submission Requirements
-- Submit a `Lab4.py` file containing your code.
-(Failure to submit will result in a deduction of 10 points)
-- Submit a PDF file containing a copy of your `Lab4.py` file and screenshots of your runtime output.
-(Missing this file and its contents will result in a deduction of 5 points)

-## Grading Criteria
-- Program runs successfully with correct output: 100% completion
-- Program runs successfully with incorrect output: 60% completion
-- Program has syntax errors or is incomplete: 40% completion
-- Program has few coding and syntax errors: 30% completion
-- No submission: 0%
+- **20 points**

+---

+## Overview

+In this lab assignment, we're diving into two powerful features of Python: decorators and asynchronous programming.
+The lab is divided into two main parts, each focusing on a distinct aspect of Python programming.

+- **Part 1**: Utilizes decorators to streamline the process of adding authorization checks to multiple functions, ensuring code remains DRY (Don't Repeat Yourself) and maintainable.
+- **Part 2**: Explores asynchronous programming by scheduling concurrent execution of functions to calculate factorials, showcasing the use of `async`, `await`, `asyncio.sleep()`, `asyncio.gather`, and `asyncio.run()`.

+## Part 1: Understanding and Applying Decorators (`decorator.py`)

+### Objective

+Implement a decorator to add authorization checks to functions, eliminating redundant code and adhering to the DRY principle.

+### Task

+- Create a decorator that checks if a user is authorized before allowing function execution.
+- Apply this decorator to multiple functions, ensuring that each function only executes if the user is authorized.
+- Implement this in a file named `decorator.py`.

+### Grading Criteria

+Submissions will be graded based on:

+- Correct implementation of the decorator.
+- Successful application of the decorator to multiple functions.
+- Adherence to Python coding standards and practices.

+## Part 2: Concurrent Execution with Asyncio (`coroutine.py`)

+### Objective

+Demonstrate the use of Python's asynchronous capabilities to run multiple factorial calculations concurrently.

+### Task

+- Define an asynchronous function `factorial` that calculates the factorial of a given number with a delay, simulating a time-consuming task.
+- Schedule concurrent execution of multiple instances of the `factorial` function with different parameters.
+- Implement this in a file named `coroutine.py`.

+### Grading Criteria

+Submissions will be evaluated based on:

+- Correct use of `async`, `await`, `asyncio.sleep()`, `asyncio.gather`, and `asyncio.run()`.
+- Successful concurrent execution of factorial calculations.
+- Output correctness and adherence to the provided output sample.

+---

+## Submission Instructions

+Each team member must submit the following files to Canvas:

+- `decorator.py` and `coroutine.py` files.
+- A PDF file containing a copy of `decorator.py` and `coroutine.py` along with the runtime output.

+Points will be deducted for missing files, incorrect outputs, syntax errors, or incomplete programs as outlined in the assignment details.

+## Team Collaboration

+- Clearly indicate the completion level of the lab assignment for each team member in the submission comments.
+- All team members must agree on the completion level of each member, ranging from 100% for a fully successful program to 0% for no submission.